awaizdottech/canopy/README.md

 - lodash

 # use the libraries u depend on to their full potential. start by fully going through their github readme first

+## where did I lose my marks & for what

+- its better to give default params instead of using optional chaining whenever u want to use that
+- non-auth shouldnt throw errors with details